 In 1946, John became manager of a large tea plantation in North India, where he dealt with international trade, militant trade unions, and invading tigers.
-While at the plantation, he began to pick up "The Voice of Prophecy" on Radio Ceylon.
+While at the plantation, he began to pick up "The Voice of Prophecy" on Radio Ceylon, the first radio station in Asia.
 Through the broadcast and its Bible course, John, "the most blasphemous man on the plantations," according to his colleagues, became a Seventh-day Adventist Christian.
 On a three-month furlough to England in 1954, John met Joan Gallaher, an RN and midwife from Stanborough Park.
 Within 13 weeks they were married and on their way back to the tea plantation in India.

 2020-2021-Shania Ramirez Robles, Terrence Simmons